-More specifically, the survey focuses on vision-based methods for three key Hand Gesture Recognition (HGR) tasks, which are discussed in detail in the following sections: static HGR \cite{FGDSNet,HAGRIDv2_ARXIV}, isolated dynamic HGR (IDHGR) \cite{SAM_SLR,SignBERT_ICCV,NLA_SLR,CTFB_Hampiholi,RAAR3DNet}, and continuous dynamic HGR (CHGR) \cite{VAC-CSLR,NEURIPS2022_6cd3ac24_HEATMAPS,CorrNet}.
-Static HGR involves recognizing gestures from single frames or spatial data only.
-Isolated dynamic HGR extends this by analyzing short, pre-segmented sequences to capture both spatial and temporal patterns.
-Continuous dynamic HGR goes a step further by detecting multiple gestures within long, unsegmented video sequences.
+More specifically, the survey focuses on vision-based methods for three key VHGR tasks, which are discussed in detail in the following sections: static HGR (SHGR) \citep{FGDSNet,HAGRIDv2_ARXIV}, isolated dynamic HGR (IDHGR) \citep{SAM_SLR,SignBERT_ICCV,NLA_SLR,CTFB_Hampiholi,RAAR3DNet}, and continuous (dynamic) HGR (CDHGR or CHGR) \citep{VAC-CSLR,NEURIPS2022_6cd3ac24_HEATMAPS,CorrNet}.
+SHGR involves recognizing gestures from single frames or spatial data only.
+IDHGR extends this by analyzing short, pre-segmented sequences to capture both spatial and temporal patterns.
+CDHGR goes a step further by detecting multiple gestures within long, unsegmented video sequences.
 Each task presents its own unique challenges.
-For example, CHGR often relies on weak supervision, making optimization more difficult.
+For example, CDHGR often relies on weak supervision, making optimization more difficult.
 At the same time, all tasks share common issues such as interference from irrelevant background movements or variations in lighting, viewpoint, and hand appearance.

-Vision-based Hand Gesture Recognition (HGR) has a long history, beginning with traditional computer vision techniques based on hand-crafted features and evolving into complex deep learning pipelines \cite{NVIDIA_GESTURE_R3DCNN_Molchanov}.
+VHGR has a long history, beginning with traditional computer vision techniques based on hand-crafted features and evolving into complex deep learning pipelines \citep{NVIDIA_GESTURE_R3DCNN_Molchanov}.
 Early approaches typically followed a three-stage process: pre-processing, feature extraction, and classification.
 Pre-processing often involved segmenting the hand region using skin color or other visual cues.
 Feature extraction relied on descriptors like Histogram of Oriented Gradients (HOG), while classification was usually performed using models such as Support Vector Machines (SVMs) or Hidden Markov Models (HMMs), depending on the task.
-With the rise of deep learning, these hand-crafted features were gradually replaced by learned representations, which offer better generalization.
+With the rise of DL, these hand-crafted features were gradually replaced by learned representations, which offer better generalization.
 Modern deep learning architectures have become increasingly deep and sophisticated, especially for dynamic HGR tasks.
-These models first capture short-term motion patterns and then aggregate them to understand long-term context \cite{VAC-CSLR,TemporalLiftPooling,SMKD,SEN-CSLR,CorrNet}.
-Due to their superior performance, this study focuses primarily on deep learning-based methods.
+These models first capture short-term motion patterns and then aggregate them to understand long-term context \citep{VAC-CSLR,TemporalLiftPooling,SMKD,SEN-CSLR,CorrNet}.
+Due to their superior performance, this study focuses primarily on DL-based methods.